TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- see how krunker handles tab switches, if it timeouts, if there is sound etc

+- assign random nicknames, or just ask for one
+    - will later take them from accounts once we have authentication

 - increase timeout
 - host causal pl server
 - diagnose why web cant connect to native local servers but first add TURN servers maybe
 - memory problem with hyperactive space station

 - fix clipoard on web
 - fix tip order in tutorial about fast reloads etc move it to later